MoinApp/moinapp-api/README.md

 Every request is JSON encoded and/or contains JSON data.

 Endpoints which are marked with "**Requires session.**" (surprisingly) require a session.
 You can obtain a session with the sign in and register endpoints (described later in this document).
 A session is a token string you get from the server.
-You have to include it as a query-parameter (`session`).
+You have to include it in the Authorization Header (`Authorization`).

 The live server is running at http://moinapp.herokuapp.com.
 It should be running the master branch of http://github.com/MoinApp/moinapp-server/ although this is not guaranteed.